bryanapperson/item-catalog/README.md

 ## Function documentation

-For documentation on tournament.py, use pydoc.
+For documentation on tournament.py, use sphinx.
 It will format the docstrings for easy to view output.

+## Instance specific settings

+Settings for a particular instance of the item_catalog web application can be stored in `catalog/instance/config.py`.
+These settings will override settings in `catalog/config.py`.